joemiller/joemiller.me-intro-to-sensu/intro-to-sensu.md

 ==========
 As you start to explore Sensu you will find that it was built from the start to be used in conjunction with a CM tool such as Chef or Puppet.
 However, for the purposes of this article I will walk through a simple manual install.

 You will probably want to use Sensu with Chef or Puppet soon after you get bootstrapped (of course you're already using a modern CM tool in your infrastructure anyway, right?)
-There are good Chef (<TODO# url) and Puppet (<TODO# url) recipes in the github repos that can help you get going fairly quickly.
+There are good [Chef](https://github.com/sonian/sensu/tree/master/dist/chef) and [Puppet](https://github.com/sonian/sensu/tree/master/dist/puppet) recipes in the github repos that can help you get going fairly quickly.
 There are also a few community members working on improving these pieces so should get even better over time.

 Additionally, the original dev platform for Sensu was Ubuntu but work has been done to help make it a little more CentOS/RHEL-friendly.
 I'm going to use CentOS 5 and 6 in this article just because I'm more familiar with this platform than the debian/ubuntu family.
 In any case, it shouldn't matter too much because the purpose of this article is to show you Sensu.